ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ![](images/iris_plot.png)

 Spend the next 5 minutes removing and editing parts of this plot code to figure out what they do.
-Note down errors that you get and we can discuss them and how to troubleshoot errors as a group!
+Note down errors that you get and we can discuss them as a group!

 ## stringr and lubridate

 stringr is a package that let's you easily manipulate character data.
 For the full resources go here [https://stringr.tidyverse.org](https://stringr.tidyverse.org/){.uri}

-lubridate is meant to help R users format date and time data, which are actually a huge pain to work with otherwise.
-Today, we are not exploring that, but it even lets you deal with extra annoying things, like daylights savings time in your multi-year datasets.
+lubridate is meant to help R users format date and time data, which are actually a huge pain to work with in R. lubridate even lets you deal with extra annoying things, like daylights savings time in your multi-year datasets.
 For the full resources go here [https://lubridate.tidyverse.org](https://lubridate.tidyverse.org/){.uri}

+Today, we are not exploring dates and times, but we are using the character vector manipulation part of lubridate.

 There are many reasons you may want to manipulate characters in your dataset.
-Some of them are more on the data formatting site while others are to extract parts of your data for further manipulation or analysis.
+Some of them are more on the data formatting side, while others are to extract parts of your data for further manipulation or analysis.
 We will go over both now.

 ##### Data formatting (string)